FaucetFailures/Play/README.md

 ### HTML Edits

-Currently we are using this for our background color: body style="background-color:#F4B15B" on index.html We are also using this tag inside of the <head> </head> tags to open links in new windows for all of our links: <base target="_blank"/>
+Currently we are using this for our background color: body style="background-color:#F4B15B" on index.html We are also using this tag inside of the <head> </head> tags to open links in new windows for all of our links: "<base target="_blank"/>"

 ### Support or Contact